queenside-rook/catBot/README.md

 `!quote -n` will return the (n-1)th quote from most recent, so `!quote -1` returns the most recent quote, `!quote -2` the one before that, etc

 `!quoted @username` will return a quote attributed to the entered username.
-The @ is optional.
+The @ is optional

 `!quoted @username (-)n` will do as above but it will retrieve the nth quote by that user.
 Optionally, you can negative index

 `!quoter @username` will return a quote quoted by the entered username.
-The @ is optional.
+The @ is optional

 `!quoter @username (-)n` will do as above but it will retrieve the nth quote by that user.
 Optionally, you can negative index